bbroder-algo/go-algorand/crypto/statetrie/README.md

 ***Trie child and merge operations:***

-Child tries are represented as tries with unexplored node references ("parent nodes") that point back to unmodified parts of the parent trie.
+Child tries are represented as tries with unexplored node references ("parent nodes") that point back to unmodified node objects of the parent trie.

-Obtaining a child trie from a trie allows the user to easily dispose of stacks of changes to a parent trie at an arbitrary time.
+Obtaining a child trie from a trie allows the user to easily dispose of stacks of changes to a child trie at an arbitrary time while retaining the parent.

 Parent tries must remain read-only until after the child is disregared or until after it is merged back into the parent.

-When a child trie is initialized, it is anchored to the parent by setting its root node to a parent node that points back to the parent trie root.
-Accessing this node to service an Add or Delete operation converts the parent node into a copy of the parent (whichever of the three main trie node types it was), and from there the operations continue with the copy holding any alterations.
+When a child trie is initialized, it is anchored to the parent by initializing its root node to a parent node object that points back to the parent trie root node object.
+Accessing this parent node to service an Add or Delete operation converts the parent node into a copy of the original parent node (with the `child` node method), and from there the operations continue with the copy holding any alterations.

-When merging child tries back into their parents, the trie undergoes a traversal.
-This search aims to identify parent nodes, which are then replaced with their original references, effectively stitching the child trie's modifications into the parent trie.
+When merging child tries back into their parents, The in-memory node objects in a child trie undergoes a traversal when merging back into the parent.
+This search aims to identify parent nodes, which are then replaced by their original references, effectively stitching the child trie's modifications into the parent trie.

-Node deletion list are propagated into the parent to be handled by a future parent backstore commit.
+Node deletion lists are propagated into the parent in a merge to be handled by a future parent backstore commit.

+***Eviction:***

+Nodes can be evicted from memory after Commit and all their subtree replaced by a single backing node according to the binary output of a user-defined function which operates on each node.
+The nodes would have to be read back in from the backing store to resume operations on them.
+Eviction of a node only affects branch and extension nodes, who replace their children with backing nodes.

+***Raising:***

+Some delete operations require a trie transformation that relocates a node "earlier" in the trie.
+These relocations shorten the key from the original key.
+Relocating a leaf node merely reassigns the key value and adjusts the ending key value in the node to compensate.
+But raising a branch node creates a new extension node and places it just above the branch node.
+Raising an extension node extends its shared key and relocates its key.
+Raising a backing node gets the node from the store and then immediately raises it.
+Similarly, raising a parent node copies the parent node by evoking `child` on it and immediately raises it.
+After a raising operation, there is guaranteed to be a node at the new location in the trie.

 ***Backing stores:***

+In large backing store tries, only a fraction of the trie nodes are represented by in-memory trie node objects.
+The rest of the nodes live in the backing store.

-Backing stores are kv stores which maintain the mapping between trie keys and node serialization data.
+Backing stores are kv stores which maintain all the mapping between committed trie keys and node serialization data (which includes the hash of the key value).

 Backing stores must "set" byte data containing serialized nodes, and "get" nodes back from the store by deserializing them into trie nodes that (may) contain deferred references to further backing store nodes.
-The simplest backing store is a golang map from byte slices to nodes, and uses the provided node serialization / deserialization utilites.
+A simple backing store is a golang map from strings to nodes which uses the provided node serialization / deserialization utilites.
+This is implemented as `memoryBackstore`.

-`BatchStart()` is called before any store operations are begun, and `BatchEnd()` is called after there are no more, to allow for batch commits.
+`BatchStart()` methods on backing stores called before any store set operations are begun, and `BatchEnd()` is called after there are no more, to allow for preparations around batch commits.

-Committing the trie to the backing store will trigger hashing of the trie, if it is modified since the last hashing operation.
+Committing the trie to the backing store will trigger hashing of the trie, as committing requires node serialization and node serialization requires the hash of subtree elements in branch and extension nodes.

 ***Preloading:***

 Normally only part of the trie is kept in memory.
 However, the trie can sweep all nodes out of the backstore and into memory by calling `preload`.
+This should only be performed on small tries.
+When considering memory, remember that the hash of the key values is stored, so if the value is smaller than 32 bytes, the value size is expanding, and when the values are larger, they are compressed in the trie in the form of the hash.

 ***Trie transitions during Add operation:***

 An Add results in a group of one or more trie transitions from a group of 25.
 These transitions are marked in the source with their identifier.
+This section is a companion to the `add` node method in the node objects.

 **Leaf nodes**